-Some babies may suck incorrectly or may struggle with a weaker suck than others.
-A weak suck can lead to nipple pain and a low intake of milk.
+Some babies may suck incorrectly or struggle with a weaker suck than others.
+A weak suck can lead to nipple pain and a low milk intake.

 Problems that may Cause a Weak Suck

-• A sleepy baby: A baby may be extra sleepy due to medication given during labor, illness or Jaundice.
+• A sleepy baby: A baby may be sleepy due to medication given during labor, illness, or Jaundice.
 Some babies are overstimulated during certain times of the day, leading to lethargy during feeding times.
 How to keep a baby awake while breastfeeding.

 • Nipple confusion: If your baby is given an artificial nipple too early, it can lead to your baby not knowing how to breastfeed.

-• Preemies: Premature babies may have immature nervous systems, which can lead to a weak suck.
+• Preemies: Premature babies may have immature nervous systems, leading to a weak suck.

 • Neurological impairment: This can cause a weak suck.
 Any illness can do the same.
-Symptoms of neurological impairment include: Arching of the body and biting or clenching while feeding.
+Symptoms of neurological impairment include arching the body and biting or clenching while feeding.

-• Tongue problems: There is a range of tongue problems that can cause sucking problems.
-For example, poor latching technique, Tongue thrust, Tongue tie, short or long tongue, retracted tongue and tongue curling or sucking.
+• Tongue problems: A range of tongue problems can cause sucking problems.
+For example, poor latching technique, Tongue thrust, Tongue tie, short or long tongue, retracted tongue, and tongue curling or sucking.

 • Jaw clenching: Clenching of the jaw can also cause problems.
 Often called gum-biting or clamping.